timrijckaert/plugin.video.vrt.livestreams/README.md

 ##Installation

-TODO make a releasable zip or publish to repo
+TODO make a releasable zip and publish to repo